-We’ve created a solution which helps SMBs and HR managers not to lose an ounce of data.
-If respondent groups are less than three, an administrator is given the option to “club” the data together with another respondent group.
+We’ve created a solution that helps SMBs and HR managers not to lose an ounce of data.
+If respondent groups are less than three, an administrator can “club” the data together with another respondent group.
 How does this work?
-Let’s walk through a simple example…
+Let’s walk through a simple example.

-Jim is requested a 360º review from his team which is comprised of his manager, 2 direct reports and 3 peers.
+Jim has requested a 360º review from his team, which is comprised of his manager, 2 direct reports, and 3 peers.

-When the Rule of Three is applied – the rich feedback which two direct reports will be absent from reporting.
-People Analytics teams and HR managers dislike the application of the rule of three because the team member can not view the feedback provided by an entire respondent group.
+When the Rule of Three is applied – the rich feedback from which two direct reports will be absent from reporting.
+People Analytics teams and HR managers dislike using the rule of three because the team member can not view the feedback from an entire respondent group.

-The 360º feedback report is complete and inclusive when a clubbing rule is applied.
-Direct Report responses are merged with Peers which maintains respondent’s privacy without any response loss.
+The 360º feedback report is complete and inclusive when applying a clubbing rule.
+Direct Report responses are merged with Peers, which maintains the respondent’s privacy without any response loss.

 Administrators can define how many respondents need to present before clubbing.

-We offer a variety of solutions to listen to the voice employees from our real-time Pulse app to our comprehensive 360º platform.
-To learn more, schedule a demo email email@example.com
+We offer a variety of solutions to listen to the voice of employees, from our real-time Pulse app to our comprehensive 360º platform.
+To learn more, schedule a demo and email [email protected]